Probing laser-driven surface and subsurface dynamics via grazing-incidence XFEL scattering and diffraction: Introduction

-In ICF, recent implosion experiments have reached the burning-plasma/ignition regime, achieving megajoule-scale yields with capsule gains exceeding unity~\cite{Zylstra22_nature_NIF, Kritcher22_NatPhys_NIF}.
-In this regime, small density/temperature discontinuities at buried interfaces -- and possible interfacial thermal resistance -- can influence burn propagation and symmetry~\cite{Craxton15_directICFreview, Allen25_ICF}.
-However, direct \textit{in situ} evidence of such buried modulations at relevant \si{\micro\meter} resolution has been scarce.
+In ICF, recent implosion experiments have reached the burning-plasma/ignition regime, achieving megajoule-scale yields with capsule gains exceeding unity~\cite{AbuShawareb_PRL24_ICF, Kritcher24_PRE_ICF}.
+In this regime, small density/temperature discontinuities at buried interfaces, and possible interfacial thermal resistance, can influence burn propagation and symmetry~\cite{Craxton15_directICFreview, Allen25_ICF}.
+However, direct \textit{in situ} evidence of such buried modulations at relevant $\si{\micro\meter}$ resolution has been scarce.
 Hydrodynamic theory and experiments emphasize that ablative stabilization suppresses only sufficiently short wavelengths, leaving a band of micron-to-tens-of-micron modes that can seed Rayleigh–Taylor growth~\cite{Craxton15_directICFreview, HAMMEL10_RTI}.
-These considerations motivate a surface-sensitive, depth-selective x-ray probe capable of tracking buried density roughness and subsurface lattice response with high spatial resolution in the earliest moments of drive.
+These considerations motivate a surface and interface-sensitive, depth-selective x-ray probe that can quantify the early-time interfacial seed spectrum and its evolution.
+Grazing-incidence scattering directly accesses in-plane length scales \( L = 2\pi/Q_{x,y} \), spanning approximately nanometers to several micrometers (depending on the accessible Q-range and detector geometry), and can follow their evolution from picoseconds into the nanosecond regime (by changing the pump-probe delay).
+For accessing spatial length scales beyond several micrometers, grazing-incidence x-ray imaging would be a more appropriate approach ~\cite{Fenter06_GIXI}; however, such capabilities have not yet been demonstrated at XFELs.

-In this work we therefore deployed time-resolved GISAXS+GID in grazing-incidence geometry at an XFEL as a general platform for HED interfacial dynamics.
+In this work we therefore deployed time-resolved GISAXS+GID at an XFEL as a general platform for HED interfacial dynamics.
 We chose here ultrafast laser excitation of metal films as a demonstrative case: it exercises the same measurement capabilities (depth selectivity, lateral sensitivity, and ps timing) that are required for ICF-relevant interfaces, yet in a more compact setting.
 The combined GISAXS/GID observables directly correlate lateral nanostructure with subsurface lattice evolution within the x-ray penetration depth, providing stringent benchmarks for multiscale models of laser ablation and, by extension, for the interfacial transport and stability physics that govern ICF performance.